 If you like chocolate, this gluten free chocolate brownie pie is just for you.
 It's like a rich fudgy brownie combined with a decadent pecan pie.
-With a deep chocolate filling, crisp chopped nuts, and a soft flaky gluten free crust, this pie deserves to be on your holiday table!
+With a deep chocolate filling, crisp chopped nuts, and a soft flaky pie crust, this pie deserves to be on your holiday table!

 This is possibly my favorite pie ever - bold statement, I know.
-But as a chocoholic, this gluten free chocolate pie is for sure my kinda pie.
-I mean I love brownies...like LOVE brownies.
+But as a chocolate lover, this gluten free chocolate pie is for sure my kinda pie.
+I mean I love fudgy brownies...like LOVE brownies.
 Being knee deep in pie season I thought, why not combine the two and make a pecan brownie pie??
-Yes, it is as delicious as it sounds.
+Yes, it is as delicious as it sounds and even better with a scoop of vanilla ice cream on top!

 - Made gluten free, dairy free, and paleo friendly